Sean’s semi-official bio (his first-person bullet points follow):

 I am 6’0″ and have dark brown hair and my Grandma’s blue eyes.

-I have a partner, Shawn, who I married in Canada on Sept.
-30, 2007.
+I have a partner spouse, Shawn, who I married in Canada in 2007.
 We have two dogs, Gaia and Terra, who remind me everyday that there is happiness to be found in a simple, humble and mindful life.

 I worked as a journalist for four years, covering politics and features in Montgomery County, Md., a suburb of Washington, D.C., where I primarily covered Takoma Park, Md., known as the “Berkeley of the East” for its uber-progressive take on life, politics and all things social.